Albemarle Lake - News & Reports

 Fish populations in the lake are managed to provide the best possible angling for bass, panfish species, and channel catfish.
 Sampling is routinely conducted every three years to determine population dynamics and then recommend any necessary regulation and stocking changes.
 Until the late 1980's all sampling consisted of boat electrofishing to collect largemouth bass and intensive use of trap nets for bluegill, redear, and crappie - essentially all panfish.
 Over the last 10 years bass and panfish have been collected exclusively by boat electrofishing in May of each year.

 Lake Albemarle has always had a good panfish population and has provided anglers with many hours of enjoyment.
-Sampling in the year 2000 indicated that the bluegill and redear populations are doing very well and should continue to support an excellent fishery.
+Sampling indicated that the bluegill and redear populations are doing very well and should continue to support an excellent fishery.

 Plans for the future at Lake Albemarle include improving access to the lake for all visitors.
 The parking lot, boat ramp, and courtesy dock should be improved whenever funding becomes available.
 The fish population will continue to be monitored to ensure that anglers have a good angling resource to enjoy.